 Zoom on the Champion 100407

-In summary, the Champion 100407 is a compact portable generator especially useful for:
+In a nutshell, the Champion 100407 is a compact portable generator mostly geared towards:

 Power & Run Time

-The Champion 100407's build contains a gasoline-fueled 224 cc Champion OHV 4-stroke engine.
-With a 120V output, it gives a running wattage of 3550W and also a peak wattage of 4450W.
+The Champion 100407's core is the 224 cc Champion OHV 4-stroke engine, which runs on gasoline.
+With an output of 120V, it provides a running wattage of 3550W and a peak wattage of 4450W.

-With a noise rating of 68 dBA (less noisy than an office), the generator features a simple traditional pull-start mechanism.
+With a noise rating of 68 dBA (less noisy than background music), the generator features a conventional pull-start mechanism.

-The fuel capacity of 4 gallons allows the 100407 to operate for around 10 hours at 50% load with a full tank (fuel consumption around 0.4 GPH).
+With a fuel capacity of 4 gallons, the 100407 may run for around 10 hours at 50% load with a full tank (fuel consumption around 0.4 GPH).

 This Champion generator is RV Ready, as it features a TT-30R receptacle (TT stands for 'Travel Trailer').

-The Champion 100407 has a conventional, open frame design, of the following dimensions: L23.6 x W18.1 x H19.6 in, which offers support and allows it to be raised above ground level.
-The generator is designed for ideal use outdoors and in rough environments.
+The design of the Champion 100407 is a typical, open frame, with the dimensions of L23.6 x W18.1 x H19.6 in, offering support and stability and enabling the possibility of raising it above ground level.
+The featured design is ideal for the outdoors and all tough environments.

-The 100407 and its control panel include an Intelligauge meter, which displays voltage, frequency and lifetime hours.
-This feature comes handy when monitoring its status and activity.
+The control panel of the 100407 includes an Intelligauge meter, which displays voltage, frequency and lifetime hours, helpful for the monitoring of its status and activity.

-Besides the usual set of documentation and user manual to get you promptly started, Champion also included a funnel in the 100407's packaging.
+Besides the usual set of documentation and owner's manual (opens in a new tab) to get you promptly started, Champion also included a funnel in the 100407's packaging.

 The Champion 100407 is EPA-approved and CARB-compliant.
-Thus, selling and purchasing this generator is allowed in each of the 50 states, including California.
+Therefore, its sale and purchase are permitted in all of the 50 states, including California.